TSAR-MVS: Textureless-aware Segmentation and Correlative Refinement Guided Multi-View Stereo: Experiment

-Moreover, to demonstrate the universality of our our method approach, we conducted a series of experiments wherein we substitute the depth prior from baseline PatchMatch stereo into other methods, including Gipuma~\cite{Gipuma}, COLMAP~\cite{COLMAP} and ACMM~\cite{ACMM}, as shown in Tab. .
-We adopt a modified version of Gipuma as a priority for our method rather than Gipuma or ACMM, thereby pursuing high-quality reconstruction while striving for temporal efficiency.
+Moreover, to demonstrate the generalization capability of our method, we conducted a series of experiments by respectively substituting the prior input into modified Gipuma~\cite{Gipuma}, COLMAP~\cite{COLMAP} ACMM~\cite{ACMM}, and ACMMP~\cite{ACMMP}, as shown in Tab. \ref{generalization}.
+We adopt the Gipuma with adaptive checkerboard propagation ~\cite{ACMM} as our first baseline, thereby pursuing high-quality reconstruction while striving for temporal efficiency.
 While Gipuma excels in speed, its reconstruction results leave much to be desired.
-ACMM might serve as a superior priority in terms of results, but its multi-scale framework tends to be time-consuming.
-Hence, by incorporating bilateral weighted NCC and adaptive propagation from ACMM into Gipuma, we can ensure both speed and the provision of excellent depth priors for reconstruction, creating a beneficial blend of both models.
+Although ACMM performs better, its multi-scale framework tends to be time-consuming.
+Hence, by incorporating adaptive checkerboard propagation into Gipuma, we can ensure both speed and the provision of excellent depth priors for reconstruction, creating a beneficial blend of both models.

-As indicated by the results presented in Table , the integration of our method with each of these initial depth inputs engenders noticeable improvements.
-Comparatively, the results achieved through COLMAP demonstrated greater performance than those acquired using ACMM.
+As indicated by the results presented in Table \ref{generalization}, the integration of our method with each of these initial depth inputs engenders noticeable improvements.
+Comparatively, the results achieved by using COLMAP as baseline demonstrated greater performance gains than those acquired using ACMM.
 This suggests that our method yields more significant enhancements when faced with unreliable initial depth.
 Given that ACMM exhibits superior performance than COLMAP in addressing textureless area challenges, it further validates that our method is especially proficient at refining depth when initial credible depth values are notably absent within textureless regions.
-These findings collectively corroborate the potential of our our method to be effectively applied across various techniques, thereby reaffirming its universal adaptability.
+These findings collectively corroborate the potential of our TSAR-MVS to be effectively applied across various techniques, thereby demonstrating its strong generalization capability.